 For a quick refresher, compost is decayed organic material that becomes plant fertilizer.
-You can compost everything from eggshells to coffee grounds to food scraps that easily break down in the composting bin.
+You can compost everything from eggshells to coffee grounds to food scraps and food waste that easily break down in the composting bin.
+It'll turn into a perfect soil amendment for your garden.

-So now the question is, how do you find this magical finished compost?
+So now the question is, how do you find this magically finished compost?
 Well, the good news is that you can easily and cheaply make it yourself at home.

 To Compost in a Bin or Out in the Open?

-Your first decision after you’ve settled on the idea of making compost is to elect whether or not to use a fully enclosed compost bin for home composting.
-Although bins aren’t necessary, they do have their upsides for collecting kitchen waste and yard waste.
+Your first decision after you've settled on the idea of making compost is to elect whether or not to use a fully enclosed bin for home composting.
+Although bins aren't necessary to decompose your organic waste, they do have their upsides for collecting kitchen scraps and yard waste.

 Namely, they are aesthetically more pleasing if you have nearby neighbors and they make it easier for you to contain your pile in one place.
 Perhaps the best argument in favor of using a bin, however, is that it helps prevent critters from rooting around in your compost materials while the bunch is still decomposing and tracking scraps all over your yard.

-On the other hand, if none of this concerns you, you can opt for an “open” compost pile that is built directly on the ground.
+On the other hand, if none of this concerns you, you can opt for another composting method such as an "open" compost pile that is built directly on the ground.
 This method, although not beautiful, is dirt cheap (pun intended) and makes it easy to turn over your compost pile to monitor its progress.

 Carbon, Nitrogen, Water, and Oxygen